-Under the provisions of the free and reduced price meal and free milk policy, Sara Uhlig, Determining Official.
-Will review applications and determine eligibility.
+Under the provisions of the free and reduced price meal and free milk policy (Determining Official) Sara Uhlig review applications and determine eligibility.
 If a parent or guardian is dissatisfied with the ruling of the official, he/she may wish to discuss the decision with the determining official on an informal basis.
-If the parent/guardian wishes to make a formal appeal, he/she may make a request either orally or in writing to: Steven Kolden, Hearing Official, Colby School District PO Box 110 Colby, WI 54421 715-223-2301 ext 1.
+If the parent/guardian wishes to make a formal appeal, he/she may make a request either orally or in writing to: (hearing official) Patrick Galligan, Superintendent, PO Box 110, Colby, WI 54421, 715-223-2301.